-At Ethnotek, our mission is to keep culture alive by creating high quality laptop and travel bags that feature ethically sourced handmade textiles.
-Your purchase sustains employment for the art of hand printing, weaving and embroidery with our partnering artisan villages in Ghana, Guatemala, India, Indonesia and Vietnam.
+Since 2010, our mission has been to keep culture alive by creating high quality laptop and travel bags that feature ethically sourced handmade textiles.
+Your purchase sustains the collaboration of hand printing, weaving and embroidery with our partnering artisan villages in Ghana, Guatemala, India, Indonesia and Vietnam.
 Ethnotek is so much more than just a bag!
 It's a celebration of culture, it's a community, it's a global movement!
 Come join our community and help us back artisan-entrepreneurs by supporting their craft and telling their stories!

 Ethno - tek

 Ethnotek is the fusion of two entities: Ethnology and Technology.